Best Acoustic Guitar Amps for Gigs

 What to Look For

-The units in this review make great acoustic guitar amps for home use, and if that is your intention there is nothing wrong with it.
+The units in this review make great acoustic guitar amps for home use or jamming with friends, and if that is your intention there is nothing wrong with it.
 However, I chose these amps with the gigging guitarist in mind.
 I’m thinking of guitarists who sing and play small venues.
 If that’s you, these amps will serve you well.

 If you play acoustic guitar in a rock band you need to have a different plan, such as going through your band’s PA system via a direct box.
 Most of the amps in this review aren’t going to be loud enough to compete with a rock band on their own.